-So, you want to build muscle?
+So, you want to build muscle in order to lose fat?
 Good for you!
-I love building muscle and many of you know its my workout of choice!
-After all, it’s what got me to finally see the results I was looking for.
+I love building muscle and many of you know it’s my workout of choice!
+After all, it’s what led me to finally see the results I was looking for.

 Here are a few things to keep in mind when you want to build muscle:

-As mentioned before, you need to be eating in a caloric surplus.
-I know, why would you want to eat more when you want to lose weight?
+As you become a seasoned lifter, you will need to increase calories to progress.
+I know, why would you want to eat more when you want to lose fat?
 Well, sometimes we need to take one step back to take 2 steps forward.
-And thats exactly what building muscle takes.
+And that’s exactly what building muscle entails.
 Yes, you may put on a little “fluff”, but the time spent building the muscle will surely outweigh you eventually sagging and having no muscle mass.
-Over time as you build the muscle you will be able to actually change your physique rather than just becoming a smaller version of yourself and be leaner all around.
-And the greatest part?
-You get to eat a lot of food!
-Who doesn’t love to eat?

-Just make sure your calories are aligned with your goals.
+If you are going to eat in a surplus, you want to make sure your calories are aligned with your goals.
 Allow for 2 pounds a month at most.
 Then, when you have reached your goal in building enough muscle, the weight will be much easier to come off, since you’re starting with a super healthy metabolism and your body will most likely burn calories like a furnace from your lean muscle mass that you recently built.